yt-dlp/yt-dlp/README.md

 1. **Alternatives**: Alternate fields can be specified seperated with a `,`.
 Eg: `%(release_date>%Y,upload_date>%Y|Unknown)s`

+1. **Replacement**: A replacement value can specified using a `&` separator.
+If the field is *not* empty, this replacement value will be used instead of the actual field content.
+This is done after alternate fields are considered; thus the replacement is used if *any* of the alternative fields is *not* empty.

 1. **Default**: A literal default value can be specified for when the field is empty using a `|` seperator.
 This overrides `--output-na-template`.
 Eg: `%(uploader|Unknown)s`

 1. **More Conversions**: In addition to the normal format types `diouxXeEfFgGcrs`, `B`, `j`, `l`, `q` can be used for converting to **B**ytes, **j**son (flag `#` for pretty-printing), a comma seperated **l**ist (flag `#` for `\n` newline-seperated) and a string **q**uoted for the terminal (flag `#` to split a list into different arguments), respectively